 Names, areas of responsibility, and contact numbers of each individual should be included in the list.

 The list should also include the phone numbers of external support sources like:

 - Utilities (Gas, Electric, Telephone, Water)

-The construction site should be mapped.
+The work site should be clearly mapped and known by all employees.
 This will help in clearly defining the emergency evacuation routes.
-The map should include the location of fire extinguishers, medical first aid kits, and assembly points that the employees working at the construction site should use.
+The map should include the location of fire extinguishers, medical first aid kits, alarm system, and assembly points that the employees working at the construction site should use.